Celebrating Seniors - Brigitte Bardot, Part 2

 In the Brigitte Bardot Show 67 (1967), Bardot collaborated with former lover Sacha Distel and new lover Serge Gainsbourg to write and sing songs.
 She sang the duet Bonnie and Clyde with Serge Gainsbourg, and it was included on her 1968 album with Gainsbourg of the same name, Bonnie and Clyde.
 The single Je t’aime… moi non plus (1967) was another duet with Serge Gainsbourg.
 Gainsbourg dedicated his 1968 song and album Initials BB to Brigitte Bardot.

-Bardot was nearing the end of her film career when she appeared in the western Shalako (1968) co-starring former James Bond film stars Sean Connery, Stephen Boyd, and Honor Blackman.
+Bardot was nearing the end of her film career when she appeared in the western Shalako (1968) co-starring former James Bond film star Sean Connery, Stephen Boyd, and Honor Blackman.

 Below, the movie trailer for Shalako features Brigitte Bardot and Sean Connery.